 Companies now spend an estimated $270 billion worldwide on contingent labor, with this number expected to rise much higher over the coming decade.
 And while this is often ranked in the top five spend categories, and despite the growing investment in contingent workforce, nearly 60% of all contingent labor is unaccounted for in financial forecasting and annual budgets.

 Nearly 60% of all contingent labor is unaccounted for in financial forecasting and annual budgets.

 Unbelievable as this sounds, it means now more than ever, building a solid, comprehensive contingent workforce management program is essential.
 That growing share of contingent labor in your organization is not going to manage itself- You need to have a detailed financial plan to ensure you’re not overpaying for your contingent labor on the one hand, and getting the return you need on your investment on the other.

-So here are 5 steps to effectively measure your contingent labor’s ROI:
+5 steps to effectively measure your contingent labor’s ROI:

 1. Determine KPI’s and cost effectiveness